MartijnWallage/42_philosophers/README.md

 In the bonus part of the project (see the /philo_bonus folder), there is a *process* for each philosopher.
 Instead of a mutex for each fork, we use a *semaphor* with the value of the number of forks/philosophers.
 This makes some things easier and some things harder.
-On the whole, it is definitely the most time-expensive bonus I have encountered at 42, since it's basically a whole new program.